Cloud-McFox/Nintendo-AR-Cards/README.md

 Las colecciones faltantes se irán actualizando para mantener actualizada la base de datos

 ENGLISH

+App that displays images of Nintendo AR Cards for use in Nintendo 3DS

 This application was created in order to have a complete database of AR Cards for use in the Nintendo 3DS augmented reality application, its use is simple, you open the app, and it automatically displays the cards, there are several sections inside of the app:

 AR Games